aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/6-handle-tasks.md

 ...
 ```

-Try it! check a task’s checkbox, approve the transaction and see the task marked as completed.
+Try it!
+Check a task’s checkbox, approve the transaction and see the task marked as completed.

+You have now learned how to build a dapp on Aptos from end to end.
+Congratulations!
+Tell your friends. :-)